Traverse City Winter: Best Things To Do In 2026: From A Local!

 Guests at the Inn have the option to sign up for Fat Tire Biking and Snowshoeing Adventure package.
 A shuttle bus will transport you to Suttons Bay, where you’ll hop on your fat tire bike, and then cruise four miles back to Black Star Farms along the groomed Leelanau trail bike path.
 Upon arrival, you’ll partake in a tasty bowl of chili and a hot chocolate.
 Spend the afternoon on snowshoes, exploring the 160 acres of trails and vineyards around the Inn.

-Guest can also sign up to enjoy two Yoga Day Retreats, held on Saturday, February 10th and March 16th.
+Guests can also sign up to enjoy two Yoga Day Retreats, held on Saturday, February 10th and March 16th.

 Black Star Farms offers a wide variety of culinary events during January, February March, and April.
 Traditional raclette dinners, featuring rich, melted cheese combined with potatoes, meats, vegetables, and fresh bread are scheduled for January 19th, February 3rd, March 15th and April 19th.